The Difference Between Cat5e & Cat6 Ethernet Cable

 - Cat5e does not use a “spline” where Cat6 usually does.
 The spline is a plastic piece in the center of the cable construction that separates the conductor pairs.
 It is designed to keep the twisted pairs separate in order to increase performance by minimizing what is known as internal pair to pair “cross-talk” inside the cable (called NEXT).
 Splines, for the uninitiated, make cable termination somewhat more challenging due to additional preparation steps required to remove it.

 Which Should Be Used, and Where?

 This is a tough question because both are used in many of the same applications.
 There are a few general guidelines I recommend to help you with your decision:

 - If price is the overriding consideration, and there are no intentions of ever requiring Ethernet faster than 2.5GBASE-T, then go with Cat5e

 See the general pattern?

 Normally Cat6 is going to be the better Ethernet LAN cable for most installations if you are also considering Cat5e.
 Cat6 is simply the better built of the two cables, but Cat5e will get the job done in an adequate fashion too, assuming you can live with the inherent limited future proofing.
 The choice comes down to the specific installation, the future, and your budget.
 Think of Cat5e and Cat6 differences like this: Cat6 is the rockstar, where Cat5e is the local high school band.
 Both can make music, but the rockstar really nails it.

-So, there you have it: the difference between Cat5e and Cat6 Ethernet cables.
+So, there you have it: the Cat5e and Cat6 Ethernet cable differences.
 If this was a confusing topic for you, hopefully it is no longer.
 HAPPY NETWORKING!

 You can also learn more about the Difference Between Cat6 and Cat6A Ethernet Cable.

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.